slhernandez/Watermark/README.md

 ## Postgresql (ElephantSQL)

 For server-side state presistence I decided to use a free PostgreSQL database called [ElephantSQL](https://www.elephantsql.com/).
 The PostgreSQL database is managed online and is currently already setup and ready for our watermark server.
-To properly setup the db connection the following config settings located in .env file (currently named .env_sample) need to be updated.
+To properly setup the db connection the following config settings located in .env file (currently named .env_sample) will need to be updated.

 ```shell
 DB_HOST='YOUR_DB_HOST_HERE'